Emergent Literacy Micro-Credential Logo

 • Course Information:

-Part 1 is an Early Learning language or literacy course.
-These online courses are 9 weeks and are instructor-supported.
-This course is time-bound, and all work must be completed and submitted by the course deadlines to count towards your final grade.
-Please refer to your course materials for exact dates and details once you are enrolled.
+Part 1 is an Early Childhood language or literacy course offered online over nine weeks with instructor support.
+This course follows a set schedule, so all assignments must be completed and submitted by the posted deadlines to count toward your final grade.
+Once you’re enrolled, please check your course materials for specific dates and details.
 The only course available in Spanish is Desarrollo del Lenguaje en Niños Preescolares.

-Part 3 is a 4-week Implementation Practicum.
-Using the strategies learned in Parts 1 and 2, participants will apply them in the classroom by creating and implementing activities.
-This is an online instructor-supported practicum and participants will receive feedback as they are implementing their strategies and activities.
-This course is only offered in English.
-This course is time-bound, and all work must be completed and submitted by the course deadlines to count towards your final grade.
-Please refer to your course materials for exact dates and details once you are enrolled.
+Part 3 is a five-week online practicum that gives you the opportunity to apply what you learned in Parts 1 and 2 by creating and implementing classroom strategies.
+You’ll receive instructor feedback as you put your strategies into practice.
+This course is only offered in English and follows a set schedule, so all work must be submitted by the posted deadlines.
+Please refer to your course materials for the exact dates and expectations once you’re enrolled.

 Important Participation Notice:

-All Emergent Literacy Micro-Credential courses have administrative drops and requirements in place for inactivity.
-Once you are enrolled, visit each course promptly and review all instructions, announcements, and requirements carefully.
-Drop criteria varies between courses (Part 1, Part 2, and Part 3), so it is important to understand the specific expectations for each.
-Timely engagement is essential to remain enrolled and successfully complete the program.
+All Emergent Literacy Micro-Credential courses include administrative drop policies for inactivity.
+Once enrolled, please log in to each course right away to review the instructions, announcements, and requirements carefully.
+Drop criteria vary between Parts 1, 2, and 3, so it’s important to understand what’s expected in each course.
+Staying active and engaged throughout the term is essential to remain enrolled and successfully complete the program.

 • IMPORTANT STIPEND INFORMATION: